mager/magerdotco/src/pages/learn/sql-with-public-data/02-your-first-queries.md

 ![Data](/images/learn/sql-with-public-data/02-first-query.png)

 This is hard to read; there are a bunch of `NULL` columns, so let's try only selecting few columns.
 (From here on out, I'll just be using the raw SQL.
-You can choose to use the `bq` CLI or the BigQuery web UI):
+You can choose whether you want to use the `bq` CLI or the BigQuery web UI):

 ```sql
 SELECT